 Apply for Financial Aid

 To apply for financial aid, all students must annually file the Free Application for Federal Student Aid (FAFSA).
-The deadline for filing your FAFSA is June 30th of the current academic year.
-If you are taking summer school classes you need to file prior to the June 30th deadline.
+The deadline for filing your FAFSA for the current academic year (ending after the Summer term) is June 30th.
+After the June 30th deadline you may only file for the upcoming academic year.

 1. Complete your FAFSA